We live in a caffeinated culture, in this post, we’ll discuss how coffee is shaping life in the 21st century.

-Caffeine has been the drug of choice for many people in all parts of the globe, albeit a mild, socially acceptable one.
+In defense of a good cup of coffee, Caffeine has been the drug of choice for many people in all parts of the globe, albeit a mild, socially acceptable one.
 Some even claim they cannot start their day until they’ve had a cup or two.
 Is this merely a habit or is it bordering on addiction?

 Caffeine is not only found in coffee though; other drinks such as tea, soda, chocolate, and even some nuts contain caffeine.
 Although, caffeine is safe in small doses and has beneficial effects on the body (especially for our central nervous system), there are risks associated with consuming more than three or four cups a day.
 According to America’s National Institutes of Health, drinking two to four cups of coffee a day can make you irritable, anxious, and restless.
 It can also cause a headache, abnormal heartbeats, and anxiety.

 With the value of coffee ever increasing each year, will it remain our favorite drink?
 If current trends are anything to go by, there’s little sign of slowing!